olin/studentgovernment/student_government_constitution.md

 # Olin College Student Government Constitution

-*Agreed upon by the Students of Olin College, in Town Hall Meeting, on March 5, 2015.*
+*Agreed upon by the Students of Olin College, in Town Hall Meeting, on April 13, 2018.
+This Constitution will sunset on March 1, 2020.*

 ## Preamble